jhoneill/vsteam/.docs/Add-VSTeamWorkItemControl.md

 ```

 ### -Hide
 If specified, the control(s) will be set to not visible.
-By default newly added controls can be seen.
+By default, newly added controls can be seen.

 ```yaml
 Type: SwitchParameter